 Have as much light as possible

-Photography is all about light so make sure that you have as much light as possible before taking your picture.
-The light from a flash isn’t very flattering.
-If you are taking photos of your friends, try to take pictures of them outdoors for the best results.
+First and foremost, understand that photography is all about light.
+Before snapping your shot, make sure that you have as much light as possible.
+After some experimenting you’ll see that the light from a flash isn’t very flattering.
+If you are taking photos of your friends, try to take pictures of them outdoors for ideal results.
+Natural lighting is almost always the best way to go!

 Prepare your group before you take a polaroid